Electromagnetic pulse

-An electromagnetic pulse (EMP), also a transient electromagnetic disturbance (TED), is a brief burst of electromagnetic energy.
-Depending upon the source, the origin of an EMP can be natural or artificial, and can occur as an electromagnetic field, as an electric field, as a magnetic field, or as a conducted electric current.
-The electromagnetic interference caused by an EMP disrupts communications and damages electronic equipment; at higher levels of energy, an EMP such as a lightning strike can physically damage objects such as buildings and aircraft.
+An electromagnetic pulse (EMP), also referred to as a transient electromagnetic disturbance (TED), is a brief burst of electromagnetic energy.
+The origin of an EMP can be natural or artificial, and can occur as an electromagnetic field, as an electric field, as a magnetic field, or as a conducted electric current.
+The electromagnetic interference caused by an EMP can disrupt communications and damage electronic equipment.
+An EMP such as a lightning strike can physically damage objects such as buildings and aircraft.
 The management of EMP effects is a branch of electromagnetic compatibility (EMC) engineering.

-EMP weapons deliver high-energy EMP designed to disrupt unprotected infrastructure.
-In wartime, the most likely use would be to put the electrical network of the target country out of commission.
 The first recorded damage from an electromagnetic pulse came with the solar storm of August 1859, or the Carrington Event.